iSrDxv/LibrariesPMMP/README.md

 $scoreboard->removeLine(0);
 ```

-Or do you go for the easiest, to remove all lines? do this from once man
+Or do you go for the easiest to, remove all lines? do this from once man
 ```php
 $scoreboard->removeAllLine();
 ```